-AP looks inside China’s largest detention center in Xinjiang
+Room for 10,000: Inside China’s largest detention center

 The changes seem to be an attempt to move from the makeshift and extrajudicial “training centers” into a more permanent system of prisons and pre-trial detention facilities justified under the law.
 While some Uyghurs have been released, others have simply been moved into this prison network.

-However, researchers say innocent people were often thrown in detention for things like going abroad or attending religious gatherings.
+However, researchers say many innocent people were often thrown in detention for things like going abroad or attending religious gatherings.
 Darren Byler, an anthropologist studying the Uyghurs at the University of Colorado, noted that many prisoners have not committed “real crimes by any standards,” and that they go through a “show” trial without due process.

 “We’re moving from a police state to a mass incarceration state.
-Hundreds of thousands of people have disappeared from the population,” said Darren Byler, an anthropologist studying the Uyghurs at the University of Colorado.
+Hundreds of thousands of people have disappeared from the population,” Byler said.
 “It’s the criminalization of normal behavior.”

 During the April tour of No. 3 in Dabancheng, officials repeatedly distanced it from the “training centers” that Beijing claims to have closed.